 - Do not speed or go over the speed limit.

 We hope this blog will serve as a guide to safe traveling this summer if you driving to your vacation spot.
 Motor vehicle accidents happen in the blink of an eye and have long-term effects on all involved.
 Walker Wallace wants YOU to stay safe and smart while on the roads this summer.
-If you or your loved one has been involved in a motor vehicle accident and need assistance with the legal process or someone to represent your case– contact us now.
+If you or your loved one has been involved in a motor vehicle accident and needs assistance with the legal process or someone to represent your case– contact us now.
 We would love to help win your case!